Fermionic Matrix Product Operators and Topological Phases of Matter: Conclusions

 To classify symmetry respecting phases in the presence of a physical symmetry group $G$, corresponding to symmetry-enriched topological (SET) phases, the relevant Morita equivalence relation on the MPOs is weaker as it cannot alter the group structure~\cite{williamson2014matrix}.
 In the extreme case of SPT phases there is a single irreducible fMPO per group element.
 Hence the classification of fMPO group algebras is equivalent to the physical classification of SPT phases (with unitary on-site symmetry) which we found to be given by $H^1(G,\ZT),\,H^2(G,\ZT)$ and $\bar H^3(G,U(1))$ agreeing with known results~\cite{cheng2015towards,gu2014symmetry,kapustin2014fermionic}.
 We leave the study of SPTs with time reversal and lattice symmetries to future work.

 A natural generalization of the framework presented here would be to consider $\mathbb{Z}_N$ parafermion models~\cite{fradkin1980disorder,fendley2012parafermionic,alicea2015topological}.
-This requires a $\mathbb{Z}_N$-grading rather than the $\ZT$-grading, as well as a modification of the fermionic swap rule. \\ \\ \emph{Acknowlegdements -} We acknowledge enlightening discussions with tablemaster Michael \surname{Mari\"en}.
-DW acknowledges useful discussions with Zheng-Cheng Gu while visiting Perimeter Institute as a graduate fellow.
+This requires a $\mathbb{Z}_N$-grading rather than the $\ZT$-grading, as well as a modification of the fermionic swap rule.
+We remark that a recent work has appeared where parafermions are studied using MPS~\cite{xu2017matrix}, it would be interesting to extend this approach to MPO algebras. \\ \\ \emph{Note added -} Since the posting of this paper we have worked out the theory of fMPO symmetries of topological fPEPS in far greater detail.
+The results are given in Ref.\cite{bultinck2017fermionic} which supersede the preliminary discussion provided here. \\ \\ \emph{Acknowledgments -} We acknowledge enlightening discussions with M. \surname{Mari\"en}.
+D.W. acknowledges useful discussions with Z.-C. Gu while visiting Perimeter Institute as a graduate fellow.
 This work was supported by the Austrian Science Fund (FWF) through grants ViCoM and FoQuS, and the EC through the grant QUTE.
 J.H. and F.V. acknowledge the support from the Research Foundation Flanders (FWO).